Blood sausage: Germany and Austria

 The most common variant of German Blutwurst is made from pork rind, pork blood and regionally different fillers such as barley.
 Though already cooked and "ready to eat" it is sometimes served warm, similar to the style in France.
-In the Rhineland, where it is also traditionally made from horse meat, fried Blutwurst is a constituent of various dishes.
+In the Rhineland, where it is also traditionally made from horse meat, fried Blutwurst or Flönz is a constituent of various dishes.
 In particular in Cologne, the traditional Himmel und Erde (Heaven and Earth) combines apple sauce, mashed potatoes and Blutwurst served hot on one plate.
-In Berlin, hot Blutwurst mixed together with liverwurst and potatoes is called "Tote Oma" ("Dead Grandma").
+In Eastern Germany, hot Blutwurst mixed together with liverwurst and potatoes is called "Tote Oma" ("Dead Grandma").

 Other German variants are Zungenwurst, which is Blutwurst mixed with pieces of pickled ox tongue, and Beutelwurst, which is pressed in a linen or paper bag (Beutel).
 A variety of Blutwurst, the Rotwurst from Thuringia (Thüringer Rotwurst), has geographical indication protection under EU law, with PGI status.
 Kartoffelwurst (potato sausage) is a post-World War II variety popular in the Palatinate, a reduced fat version of Blutwurst using potato cubes instead of bacon.

 In Austria it is often prepared in a dish known as Blunzngröstl, which consists of pan-fried potatoes and blood sausage.
 This is usually served with freshly grated horseradish.

 Symbol of Carnival

 Many Roman Catholics celebrate Mardi Gras, the last day of carnival, (Literally meaning Carne Vale, farewell to Meat in Italian) with rituals involving the blood sausage.
-For example, in Spain, they celebrate carnival with judías con morcilla (morcilla is a variation of Blood sausage) followed by the funeral of the sardina.
+For example, in Spain, they celebrate carnival with judías con morcilla (morcilla is a type of blood sausage) followed by the funeral of the sardina.

 Likewise, in Belgium and the Netherlands, the Bloodsausage is a symbol for Carnival (most likely following the invasion of Spain during the Eighty Years' War).

 François Rabelais in France mentions in his "fourth book" (1552) carnavalesque figures called forest-dwelling Blood-puddings (Saulcis- sons montigènes, Boudins sylvatiques) as a farce representing the Swiss and German Protestants.

 Additional varieties

-Other varieties of blood sausage include blodpølse (Norway and Denmark), tongenworst (with added pigs tongues) (Netherlands), mazzit (Malta), krvavica (Balkans), krovianka (Russia and Ukraine), and vėdarai (Lithuania).
+Other varieties of blood sausage include blodpølse (Norway and Denmark), tongenworst (with added pigs tongues) (Netherlands), krvavica (Balkans), krovianka (Belarus, Russia and Ukraine), and vėdarai (Lithuania).